BenCaunt/CTRL-ALT-FTC/the-pid-controller/practical-improvements-to-pid.md

 ## Issues with the Traditional PID Controller

 The traditional PID implementation as seen in previous chapters has a few inherent issues.
-The two most common ones which we will discuss are that of integral windup and  derivative noise amplification.&#x20;
+The two most common ones which we will discuss are that of integral windup and  derivative noise amplification.

 Each one of these methods has a relatively basic solution which we will analyze as this chapter progresses.

-#### Basic problems and solutions&#x20;
+#### Basic problems and solutions

 * Integral windup
   * Integral sum cap
   * Integral sum reset
-  * Stop integral sum when the output is being saturated.&#x20;
+  * Stop integral sum when the output is being saturated.
 * Derivative noise amplification
   * Filter derivative input

-### Integral Windup and Mitigation Methods&#x20;
+### Integral Windup and Mitigation Methods

 Integral windup is a phenomenon that occurs whenever the integral output saturates our system.
 Integral windup causes the system to remain traveling in the same direction for some time until the integral sum drops low enough for our system to regain control.
 Brian Douglas does a fantastic job of explaining the issue of Integral windup on the Matlab youtube channel [here](https://youtu.be/NVLXCwc8HzM?t=201). \
 \